 Users include scientists from research labs at Universities, corporate development teams for process control applications and other commercial application designers.
 We use these libraries ourselfs on each project we work on.
 This helps improve and further develope the library.
 The fact that we use the product that we make, ensures that the concept and user interface really does suit the actual programmer.

 From the users point of view it's as easy as possible.
-After adding the assembly to the toolbox and adding the "using Dew.Math;" command to the C# source file, the library is ready to be used.
+After installing the packages from nuget.org and adding the "using Dew.Math; using Dew.Math.Units;" command to the C# source file, the library is ready to be used.
 We have included a large number of examples in the help files and also as executables.

 The interface to unmanaged code is made in a very effective way.
 For applications working with vectors and matrices, the performance of the memory management and consequently the performance of the .NET application as a whole will improve substantially.